MichelJuillard/dynare-michel/windows/README.txt

 later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.

-A copy of the license can be found in the 'fdl.txt' file.
+See <http://www.gnu.org/licenses/> for the full text of the license.

 Credits
 -------

-Matlab (R) is a registered trademark of The Mathworks, Inc.
+MATLAB (R) is a registered trademark of The Mathworks, Inc.